Will-H93/weather-app/README.md

 - Corresponding Icons for the description
 - Temperature

-For each day, you can also see more details information:
+For each day, you can also see more detailed information:

 - Min Temp
 - Max Temp